-Within 3 days of receipt of a Formal Complaint, the Title IX Coordinator will issue a written notice to the parties.
-The written notice should include, if known, the identity of the parties, the conduct alleged to be Sexual Harassment, and the date(s) and location(s) of the incident(s).
-The notice will also include a statement that the Respondent is presumed to be not responsible for any policy violations.
-The notice must also inform the parties that they have the right to an advisor of their choice during the grievance process, that they may inspect and reviewevidence gathered during the investigation, that the Student Conduct Code prohibits making false statements or submitting false information during the grievance procedure, available at: https://blackburn.edu/student-handbook-pdf/.
+Following an initial preliminary inquiry of the complaint, the Title IX Coordinator will issue a written notice to the parties.
+The written notice should include, if known, the identity of the parties, the conduct alleged to be Sex-Based Harassment, and the date(s) and location(s) of the incident(s).
+The notice will include a copy of this Policy.
+The notice will also include a statement that the Respondent is presumed to be not responsible for any policy violations and that retaliation is prohibited.
+The notice must also inform the parties that they have the right to an advisor of their choice during the grievance process; they will have the opportunity to present relevant, not impermissible evidence, to a trained, impartial Hearing Body; that they are entitled to an equal opportunity to access the relevant, not impermissible, evidence; and that the Student Conduct Code prohibits making false statements or submitting false information during the grievance procedure, available at:

+https://blackburn.edu/student-handbook-pdf/.

-If during the course of the investigation, additional allegations are going to be investigated that were not included in the original notice, the Title IX Coordinator will issue a supplemental written notice to the parties.
+The Title IX Coordinator may delay issuing a notice where there is a reasonable concern for the safety of any person that is based on an individualized safety and risk analysis.
+If during the course of the investigation, additional allegations are going to be investigated that were not included in the original notice, the Title IX Coordinator will issue a supplemental writtennotice to the parties.

 Parties will also be provided with notice of all meetings, interviews, or hearings with sufficient time to prepare.
-Such notice will include the date, time, location, participants, and purpose of the meeting, interview, or hearing.
+Such notice will include the date, time, location, participants, and purpose of themeeting, interview, or hearing.